icedterminal/ngxqb/README.md

 | OpenSSL | Submodule via https://github.com/quictls/openssl |
 | Brotli | Submodule via https://github.com/google/ngx_brotli |

 **Target OS:** Ubuntu 20.04 and later.
 18.04 and earlier is untested.
-No builds or instructions for containers, or other distirubtions will be provided.
+No builds or instructions for containers, or other distributions will be provided.
 I have no interest.

 ## Prebuilt
 1. Download the zip from releases.
-2. Place it at the root of your system.
+2. Place the zip at the root of your system.
-3. `unzip -o nginx.zip`
-4. `systemctl daemon-reload; systemctl enable nginx; systemctl start nginx`
+3. `unzip -o nginx.zip; systemctl daemon-reload; systemctl enable nginx; systemctl start nginx`

 Visit `http://localhost:80` or `http://127.0.0.1:80` to verify.
-You should see welcome / success page.
+You should see the welcome / success page.

 ## Build yourself
 ### Prep